HKtrill/ai-business-coach/README.md

-# 🤖 Project ChurnBot: Turning Churn Into Intelligence
+# 🤖 Project ChurnBot (Research Branch)

+## Branch Purpose
+This branch is **not production-ready**.
+It exists for:
+- Daily experiment notes ("standups")
+- Scratch notebooks (messy, trial-and-error work)
+- Draft versions of clean, paper-style notebooks
+- Logs of dataset experiments and generalization performance

+The `main` branch remains the **clean, reproducible, thesis-ready pipeline**.
+This branch is for **research in-progress**.

+---

+## 🛠 Tech Stack
-**Tech Stack**: 🗄️ SQLite, 📊 Jupyter, 🐍 Python, 🔥 PyTorch, 💻 C++, 🔧 MLOps, 💻 TypeScript, 🐳 Docker, ⚛️ React, 🌐 Node.js
+🗄️ SQLite • 📊 Jupyter • 🐍 Python • 🔥 PyTorch • 💻 C++
+🔧 MLOps • 💻 TypeScript • 🐳 Docker • ⚛️ React • 🌐 Node.js

-**Author**: 👤 Phillip Harris
+Author: 👤 Phillip Harris

+---

 ## 📖 Synopsis
-ChurnBot transforms telecommunications customer retention from guesswork into precision science.
-It is an intelligent AI assistant built specifically for telecom churn patterns.
-Unlike general-purpose models, ChurnBot focuses on telecom-specific behaviors to provide accurate, actionable insights where it matters most.
+ChurnBot transforms telecom customer retention from guesswork into precision science.
+Unlike general-purpose models, ChurnBot focuses on **telecom-specific behaviors** to provide accurate, actionable insights.

+This branch extends that vision with **experiments in cascade architectures, cross-dataset generalization, and feature diagnostics**.
+It is where raw research happens before findings are formalized.

+---

-## 🚨 Problem Statement: Traditional AI Approaches Miss Telecom-Specific Signals
+## 🚨 Problem Statement
-General-purpose models often treat telecom churn like a standard classification task, potentially missing critical domain-specific signals:
+General-purpose models often miss **telecom-specific churn signals**:

 - Call patterns and usage anomalies
 - Billing disputes and payment behaviors